Weak Error Estimates of Ergodic Approximations for Monotone Jump-diffusion SODEs: Estimates of BEM and Kolmogorov Equation

 \section{Estimates of BEM and Kolmogorov Equation}

 In this section, we aim to give a high-order moment estimate of the BEM (i.e., the STM \eqref{bem} with $\theta=1$)

-and the regularity of the Kolmogorov equation associated to Eq. \eqref{sde} on any finite time interval $[0,T]$, where $T$ is a given positive number.
-Additionally, we intend to derive a uniform moment estimate for the BEM \eqref{bem} applied to the jump-free Eq. \eqref{sde}, along with the uniform regularity of its associated Kolmogorov equation.
+and the regularity of the (backward) Kolmogorov equation associated to Eq. \eqref{sde} on any finite time interval $[0,T]$, where $T$ is a given positive number.
+Additionally, we intend to derive uniform moment and regularity estimates in the jump-free case.

-We need the following monotone and Lipschitz conditions on the coefficients in Eq. \eqref{sde} for these two purposes.
+We need the following monotonicity and Lipschitz continuity conditions on the coefficients in Eq. \eqref{sde} for these two purposes.